FloraCanou/temperament_evaluator/README.md

 Requires `te_common`, `te_optimizer`, and optionally `te_symbolic`.

 Use `Temperament` to construct a temperament object.
 Methods:
-- `tune`: calls `optimizer_main`/`symbolic` and shows the generator, tuning map, mistuning map, tuning error, and tuning bias.
+- `tune`: calls `optimizer_main`/`symbolic` and shows the generator, tuning map, error map, tuning error, and tuning bias.
 Parameters:
 	- `optimizer`: *optional*.
 Specifies the optimizer. `"main"`: calls `optimizer_main`. `"sym"`: calls `symbolic`.
 Default is `"main"`.
 	- `norm`: *optional*.
 Specifies the norm profile for the tuning space.
 See above.
 	- `enforce`: *optional*.
 A shortcut to specify constraints and destretch targets, so you don't need to enter monzos.
 Default is empty.
 To add an enforcement, use `c` or `d` followed by the subgroup index.
 For example, if the subgroup is the prime harmonics: